lambdaclass/lambdaworks/README.md

 make docs
 ```

+## Learning resources

+If you want to learn about proof systems/cryptography, we have a list of resources available [here](./bootcamp/learning_resources.md)

 ## 📚 References

 The following links, repos and projects have been important in the development of this library and we want to thank and acknowledge them.